 We've saved the best for last on this list of menthol rumors.
 A surprising number of young men cannot be persuaded by any means short of a bikini-clad redhead to smoke a menthol.
 According to what they've heard, menthol cigs will render them impotent.
 They base that mistaken belief on another rumor, that saltpeter is used in the product to aid in keeping the cigs lit.
 (It isn't.)
 Similarly, in the 1960s, Thailand experienced a run on a related rumor, that smoking menthols would shrink a fella's winky.
 Sales of menthols plummeted there in the wake of that whisper making the rounds.
 (90% of smokers in Thailand are male, and it looks like they were determined to keep it that way.)

 There's no reason to fear coming down with a shriveled willy after a wild night of mentholation.
-Like the rumor about Mountain Dew, this one has nothing to it.
+Like the rumor about

 There is, however, a tenuous connection between male impotence and smoking in general.
 For decades, doctors have believed smoking can harm a man's sexual function because it constricts blood vessels, compromising blood flow.
 Over the years, studies have strengthened those beliefs, most recently in 1994, when a study published in the American Journal of Epidemiology surveyed Vietnam veterans and found that while 2.2% of nonsmokers suffered persistent impotence, 3.7% of current smokers did.
 Many researchers also believe smoking may lower sperm count.